Bachelor of Midwifery

 An applicant who has completed a Certificate III qualification will not be admitted solely on the basis of this qualification

-To be eligible for the award of Bachelor of Midwifery a candidate shall successfully complete the equivalent of twenty four (24) units (288 credit points) comprising the units listed in the Schedule of Units attached to these Rules and complete all professional experience hours assigned to the units in which they are enrolled.
+To be eligible for the award of Bachelor of Midwifery a candidate shall successfully complete the equivalent of twenty four (24) units (288 credit points) comprising all units listed in the Schedule of Units.

 Professional Experience Learning

 This course includes professional experience learning.
 Pre-requisites to meet national and state-based regulatory requirements, as detailed on School of Health and Human Sciences Professional Experience page must be met prior to attending professional experience placement.
 All professional experience learning hours must be completed and professional behaviour and conduct must be demonstrated.